p-smirnov/p-smirnov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 A PhD candidate in computational biology at the Univeristy of Toronto.
-I apply machine learning to answer biological questions, ask how statistical methods adapt to biological, and develop R packages.
+I apply machine learning to answer biological questions, ask how statistical methods adapt to biological data, and develop R packages.